caseydriscoll/patched_up_progress/readme.md

 - Error check dashboard when on $instance available, maybe with 'dashboard' flag
 - 'Pallet' idea for loadable color schemes
 - Action colors based on context/cat
+- Prevent overflow when action begins or ends beyond boundary

 ### Reports
 - Add Reports page to menu
 - Report tabs for day, week, month, year

+### Actions
+- Add 'total time' meta with date math
+- Add 'total time' to table

 ### Tasks
-- Be able to 'complete' or 'archive' tasks
+- Be able to 'complete' or 'archive' tasks <- through definition cpt meta
 - Completely new Task UI

 ### Logs
 - Add ability for bullets, indents and stuff.
 Maybe just all markdown
 - Add option for type of tag for day name (strong now, maybe h4 for example)
 - Time diff is off of timezone
-- Start week on Sundays
+- Start week on Sundays <- find sunday before birthday, count from then
+- Shouldn't appear if not logged in

 ### Definition
 - A 'definition' cpt to define taxonomies?
 Each tax, like a 'task', gets up to one 'definition' post to add more text, images and more too it.
 So you don't have to add stuff to tax itself
+- Should probably just use posts2posts